AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 Test case 3: Add an internship with invalid pay
 - Action: `add company/Bay Harbour role/Butcher deadline/15-12-2025 pay/-1000`
 - Expected:
-  - Error message indicates invalid add command.
+  - Error message indicates invalid pay.
+  - Internship is not added.

+Test case 4: Add an internship with only an invalid deadline
+- Action: `add company/Microsoft role/Intern deadline/123456 pay/5000`
+- Expected:
+  - Error message indicates that date is invalid.
   - Internship is not added.

 ---